 ]]>

 3D Printer Pens-Awaken Sleeping Artists Inside You https://blog.geeetech.com/3d-printing-application/3d-printing-design/awaken-the-sleeping-artist-hidden-inside-you-with-3d-printed-pens/ Wed, 14 Feb 2018 14:30:51 +0000 http://www.geeetech.com/blog/?p=8802 Have you ever simply needed that you may elevate your pen off the paper?
 And see your drawing become a true three-dimensional object?
 Well, currently you can!
 3D “printing” pens are one of the most fun and accessible aspects of the 3D printing revolution.
 It’s an imaginative tool with creativity.
-3D printer pens are amazing!3D printing doraemon using 3D printer pens
+3D pens are amazing!3D printing doraemon using 3D printer pens

 3D pen vs 3D printers